 - Fluorescent lamps

-- High- and Low-pressure mercury vapor lamps
+- High- and low-pressure mercury vapor lamps

 These lamps contain mercury in concentrations that can exceed the toxicity characteristic leaching procedure's (TCLP) limit.
 (The TCLP test is a common laboratory test used to determine if solid waste contains harmful concentrations of certain pollutants.)
 Every tanning business generates waste lamps that could become a hazardous waste problem if not properly handled.
-The Department of Natural Resources (DNR) has developed guidance encouraging lamp recycling that protects the environment while reducing the regulatory burden for managing waste lamps.
-This guidance:
+The Wisconsin Department of Natural Resources (DNR) has developed guidance encouraging lamp recycling that protects the environment while reducing the regulatory burden for managing waste lamps.
+The DNR guidance:

 - Does not permit businesses to dispose of waste lamps in sanitary landfills if the waste lamps contain heavy metals that exceed hazardous waste limits.